amilo/Human-Harp-Roundhouse/README.md

 Interactive 3D Visualizations of the Roundhouse and the Human Harp Players - Processing

-no-video version runs on Processing 2.2.1
+no-video version runs on Processing 2.2.1 and 3
+You need to import minim and oscp5

 [Video](https://youtu.be/DUdgEWerfUs)